gdwnldsKSC/RedStarPackages/README.md

 File is built using standard fedora files, so we must due to conflicts
 use rpm -i --force for file-libs RPM, then rpm -U file will work.
 After
 file-devel and python-magic can install.

+Elfutils is another package that wants to have circular dependancies
+so we go anead and rpm -i --force --nodeps elfutils-* to ensure all
+packages are consistent and same version Even though currently we have
+the same exact version rebuilt that is included in RS3 anyway.